Looking for some technology free hobbies to do with the kids? Here you go…

 You can also bring out your inner-Picasso and Michelangelo and do some arts and crafts with your child.
 Break out that hot glue gun and paper and make a scrapbook or a bracelet.
 Martha Stewart has a wealth of crafting ideas and projects.

 4. Start a Garden

 A 2010 Guardian article cited the steep decline of kids being in contact with nature.
 So, why not start a vegetable garden together?
 KidsGardening.org teaches you how to garden as a family and gives great how-to pointers.

 Volunteering isn’t just for the holidays; it’s for all year long.
 Find a great local volunteering opportunity on Volunteermatch.org or Idealist.org.
 Help make an impact on someone else while bonding with your child.

 Bake a cake or some cookies for a friend or neighbor.
 Disney Family Fun has some great kid-friendly recipes and baking ideas, including cinnamon rolls, apple crisps, and homemade bagels.

-With summer right around the corner, it’s perfect timing to get off your BlackBerry and get creative with your kids.
+With summer right around the corner, it’s perfect timing to get off your phone and get creative with your kids.
 What are some other ideas you have for hobbies to start with your kids?

 Latest posts by Aubrey Siegel (see all)